Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: Performance Evaluation

 \subsection{Energy Metric}

 In this experiment, we monitor the GPU's power consumption throughout the algorithms' training process.
-Function~\ref{lst:power_usage} is a Python function designed to retrieve information about the power usage of NVIDIA's GPU.
 According to Figure~\ref{Sec:Energy-training}, TANGO has clear potential optimizations or algorithmic efficiencies (See Section~\ref{Sec:GNN-REINFORCEtech}) that can be used for sustainability, as it consumes slightly less energy than the Baseline algorithm.
 This improvement in TANGO's energy usage could indicate advancements in algorithm design that contribute to a more sustainable future.
 While the difference is not substantial, it shows that TANGO is more energy-efficient than the Baseline, albeit by a small margin.
 TANGO consumes significantly more energy than Dueling DQN.
 Dueling DQN's specialized architecture that separately computes the value and advantage streams is more energy-efficient while potentially providing an enriched learning mechanism.
 This comparison suggests that TANGO involves more complex computations, leading to higher energy use.
 Compared with Double DQN, TANGO's energy consumption is notably higher.
 TANGO is more energy-efficient than the Baseline, but Dueling DQN and Double DQN outperform it in terms of energy consumption.
 This implies that TANGO is better suited for scenarios where its potential performance advantages outweigh energy considerations.